sivahuang77/citrux-cli/docs/cli/custom-commands.md

 # Custom commands

-Custom commands let you save and reuse your favorite or most frequently used prompts as personal shortcuts within Gemini CLI.
+Custom commands let you save and reuse your favorite or most frequently used prompts as personal shortcuts within Citrux CLI.
 You can create commands that are specific to a single project or commands that are available globally across all your projects, streamlining your workflow and ensuring consistency.

 ## File locations and precedence

-Gemini CLI discovers commands from two locations, loaded in a specific order:
+Citrux CLI discovers commands from two locations, loaded in a specific order:

-1.  **User commands (global):** Located in `~/.gemini/commands/`.
+1.  **User commands (global):** Located in `~/.citrux/commands/`.
 These commands are available in any project you are working on.
-2.  **Project commands (local):** Located in `<your-project-root>/.gemini/commands/`.
+2.  **Project commands (local):** Located in `<your-project-root>/.citrux/commands/`.
 These commands are specific to the current project and can be checked into version control to be shared with your team.